What is debt forgiveness?

-If your debt is outstanding and seemingly insurmountable, you may be able to contact your lender(s) regarding things like payment plans, debt management, and debt consolidation.
-These options may seem appealing in the short term but might also damage your credit score or require drastic steps, like filing for bankruptcy.
+If your debt is outstanding and seemingly insurmountable, you may be able to contact your lender(s) and request a lower payment or even a cancelation of that debt.
+These options may seem appealing in the short term but generally increase your taxes.

 Is debt forgiveness taxable?

-Lenders are also usually required to report the amount of debt canceled using Form 1099-C, Cancelation of Debt.
-However, there are several exceptions, like insolvency or bankruptcy, to how much your canceled debt can be taxed.
+Lenders are also required to report the amount of debt canceled using Form 1099-C, Cancellation of Debt.
+However, there are several exceptions, like insolvency or bankruptcy, to reduce or eliminate the taxable portion of the canceled debt.